svlentink/myhugoblogs/blog.lent.ink/content/post/autoclicker.md

 which is a Tinder alternative that has a similar like feature (others options are: Tagged, Badoo, etc.).

-+ Make sure you are using Chrome as Browser
++ Make sure you are using Chrome on a laptop
 + Right mouse click on the button you want to start clicking
 + Select 'inspect' on the menu you got of the last action